harrymatthews50/MeshEditor/README.md

 - demo_MesheditorLandmarkMode.py which runs the MeshEditor in 'landmark mode' (see below for explanation of the controls)
 - demo_BatchMesheditor.py which runs the BatchMeshEditor to process multiple scans in sequence
 ## Using the Mesh Editor
-There are demos of this in the demo folder.
 The different modes are 'edit' and 'landmark' and are specified by the second positional argument to the MeshEditor constructor
 ### MeshEditor controls - 'edit' mode
 - Toggle between 'selection' and 'interaction' modes' by pressing 's'
     - in interaction mode mouse click modify the camera prespective